ncbi/vadr/documentation/alerts.md

   positional information for these hits are reported in the `seq coords`, `mdl coords` and `alert detail` fields of the `.alt` file above.
-Specifically, the top-scoring hit is to the `+` strand, but the second hit with a score of 12.7 bits is on the `-` strand, that hit occurs from positions to 49 to 25 on the negative strand to positions 26 to 50 in the reference model (reported in `seq coords` and `mdl coords`).
-The second hit therefore conflicts with the top-scoring hit and so it is the one that is described in the `seq coords` and `mdl coords` fields.
+Specifically, the top-scoring hit is to the `+` strand, but the second hit with a score of 12.7 bits is on the `-` strand.
+  The second hit occurs from positions to 49 to 25 on the negative strand (`seq coords:49..25:-`) to positions 26 to 50 in the reference model (`mdl coords:26..50:+`) The second hit therefore conflicts with the top-scoring hit and so it is the one that is described in the `seq coords` and `mdl coords` fields.
 Normally, a *indfstrn* alert is only reported if a hit on the opposite strand